How ANPR works

 If you have a complaint that relates to ANPR, please submit your complaint online, which will be handled by our Professional Standards Department.

-Additional information ANPR can be found on National Police Chiefs' Council website.
+Additional information can be found on National Police Chiefs' Council website (opens in a new window.